arontaupe/aron.petau.net/_posts/2017-01-01-philosophy.md

 {: .notice}

 The text by Anderson helped shed light on a few issues I stumbled over with Frickers Account.
-On top of the various issues I and seemingly others too have with the virtue-based approach by her, I think a utilitarian angle is worth considering.
-That would be: okay, I accept that people can help fight injustice by realizing their privilege, showing restraint, silencing themselves, and adopting the benevolent listening approach.
-I think that is a practical, virtuous, and realistic endeavor.
+On top of the various issues I and seemingly others have with her virtue-based approach, I think a utilitarian angle is worth considering.
+That would be: okay, I accept that people can help fight injustice by realising their privilege, showing restraint, silencing themselves, and adopting the benevolent listening approach.
+I think that is a practical, virtuous, and realistic endeavour.
 But is it the effective path to alleviating structural injustice?
 I think not, and initially, that is a major reason I discarded Fricker’s approach, although I saw merit.
 I have similar concerns to Anderson in the scalability of virtues.
 Virtuous behavior might help my personal well-being, it gives me normative elevation and might even further the quality of relationships I have.
 But is it applicable to society, is it enough to counteract structural injustice?
 Well, maybe, assuming that:
 1. Everyone realizes their privilege,